Local government: Ukraine

+In Ukraine, almost all cities have their City Council, and the mayors (usually elected by people) are the chairmen of them (e.g.: Kyiv City Council, Kharkiv City Council, Odesa City Council, Lviv City Council, Chernihiv City Council).

-United Kingdom
+United Kingdom and dependencies

 The system of local government is different in each of the four home nations of the UK.
 In total there are 426 local authorities in the UK.
 346 of these are in England, 11 in Northern Ireland, 32 in Scotland and 22 are in Wales.

 England

 The most complex system is in England, the result of numerous reforms and reorganisation over the centuries.
 The top-level of sub-national administration within England until the end of March 2012 consisted of the nine regions.
 The regions were used by central government for various statistical purposes, and Government Offices for the English Regions and assorted other institutions including Regional Development Agencies.
 Regional Government Offices, Regional Development Agencies and Regional Ministers were all abolished by the Cameron ministry in 2010.
 Only the London region which is a sub-region compared to the other regions of England has a directly elected government.
-Only one regional referendum has been held to date to seek consent for the introduction of direct elections elsewhere — By John Prescott in the northeast of England — and this was initially rejected by the people of the North East in 2004.
+Only one regional referendum has been held to date to seek consent for the introduction of direct elections elsewhere — by John Prescott in the northeast of England — and this was initially rejected by the people of the North East in 2004.

 The layers of elected local government vary.
 In different areas the highest tier of elected local government may be: